GOVERNOR’S MANSION TOUR POLICY

 Upon entry, all guests must go through magnetometers for security screening.

 Please inform the House Manager if your group needs any special assistance or accommodations surrounding these requirements.

 Flash photography is not allowed in the Governor’s Mansion.
 Non-flash photography and videotaping is allowed in designated spaces during tours, which will be announced by your interpreter.
 The use of selfie sticks is prohibited.

-Visitors to the Governor’s Mansion for guided tours may not bring large personal bags onto the Mansion grounds.
+Visitors to the Governor’s Mansion for guided tours may not bring large personal bags or backpacks onto the Mansion grounds.
 Mansion grounds do not have lockers or storage facilities on site.
 Small bags will be allowed and are subject to search by members of security.
-Backpacks are not permitted.
 Visitors with an unauthorized bag will be advised to return the item to store it offsite.